My name is Phil Edwards and this is my weblog. (That’s what we used to call them, OK?)

-Since February 2010, I’ve worked at Manchester Metropolitan University, lecturing in Criminology.
+Since February 2010, I’ve worked at Manchester Metropolitan University, where I’m a Senior Lecturer in Criminology.
 For the previous five years I did a variety of more or less precarious jobs at Manchester University, in the Criminology bit of the School of Law.
 Prior to that, I spent six full years of my life writing a doctoral thesis on Italian radical movements of the late 1970s and their relationship with the Italian Communist Party.
 I did a bunch of journalism in that time, including a stint working on Red Pepper.

 If you want to contact me directly, mail me at phil dot edwards at gmail dot com.
 I’ve also got a LinkedIn profile which you can view here.

 If you’re commenting (and please do), bear in mind that I like to know who I’m talking to; if I don’t know who you are, please give your full name or include a link to a page where this can be found.
 Anonymous or impenetrably pseudonymous comments may be deleted, unless they’re particularly interesting or I’m in a good mood.
 Beyond this (in the immortal words of Tom Coates) I reserve the right to remove comments for whatever vague capricious reasons seem reasonable at the time.

 The URL and the original title (“The gaping silence”), which refers to a song called “At the end of the day” by the estimable Robert Lloyd: